Wix POS System Review (2026) - Features, Pricing & Verdict

 Getting started with the Wix POS system takes roughly 15 to 30 minutes if you already have a Wix eCommerce site.
 Here is the process step by step:

-1. Upgrade to a Business plan -- Wix POS requires at least the Business Basic plan ($17/month).
+1. Upgrade to a Core plan or higher -- Wix POS requires at least the Core plan ($29/month).
+The Light plan ($17/month) does not include POS access.
 If you are on a free or non-eCommerce plan, upgrade first through your Wix account settings.

 2. Download the Wix Owner app -- Install the Wix Owner app on your iPad, iPhone, or Android device.
 This is where the POS interface lives for in-person sales.